-- 53. (1) In this Part, when used with respect to any goods, component of any goods, or 15 services- - (a) "defect" means- - (i) any material imperfection in the manufacture of the goods or components, or in performance of the services, that renders the goods or results of the service less acceptable than persons generally would be reasonably entitled to expect in the circumstances; or - (ii) any characteristic of the goods or components that renders the goods or components less useful, practicable or safe than persons generally would be reasonably entitled to expect in the circumstances; - (b) "failure" means the inability of the goods to perform in the intended manner 25 or to the intended effect; - (c) "hazard" means a design characteristic that- - (i) has been identified as, or declared to be, a hazard by or in terms of any applicable public regulation; or - (ii) presents a significant risk of personal injury to any person, or damage to 30 property, when the goods are utilised; and

-(d) "unsafe" means that, due to a design characteristic, failure, defect or hazard, particular goods present an extreme risk of personal injury or property damage to the consumer or to other persons.

-Consumer's rights to demand quality service

-- 54. (1) When a supplier undertakes to perform any services for or on behalf of a consumer, the consumer has a right to- - (a) the timely performance and completion of those services, and timely notice of any unavoidable delay in the performance of the services; - (b) the performance of the services in a manner and quality that persons are 40 generally entitled to expect; - (c) the use, delivery or installation of goods that are free of defects and of a quality that persons are generally entitled to expect, if any such goods are required for performance of the services; and - (d) the return of any property or control over any property of the consumer in at 45 least as good a condition as it was when the consumer made it available to the supplier for the purpose of performing such services, having regard to the circumstances of the supply, and any specific criteria or conditions agreed between the supplier and the consumer before or during the performance of the services.

-- (2) If a supplier fails to perform a service to the standards contemplated in subsection (1), the consumer may require the supplier to either- - (a) remedy any defect in the quality of the services performed or goods supplied; or - (b) refund to the consumer a reasonable portion of the price paid for the services 55 performed and goods supplied, having regard to the extent of the failure, at the option of the supplier.
+Deminuo is applicable to this fair 53.
+(1) services- In this Part, when used with respect to any goods, component of any goods, or 5 (a) "defect" means- (4) (i) any material imperfection in the manufacture of the goods or components, or in performance of the services, that renders the goods or results of the service less acceptable than persons generally would be reasonably entitled to expect in the circumstances; or (ii) any characteristic of the goods or components that renders the goods or components less useful, practicable or safe than persons generally would be reasonably entitled to expect in the circumstances; 10 (b) "failure" means the inability of the goods to perform in the intended manner (0) or to the intended effect; 15 (c) "hazard" means a characteristic that- 13 (0) (i) has been identified as, or declared to be, a hazard in terms of any other law; or (1) (ii) presents a significant risk of personal injury to any person, or damage to property, when the goods are utilised; and 20 (d) "unsafe" means that, due to a characteristic, failure, defect or hazard, particular goods present an extreme risk of personal injury or property damage to the consumer or to other persons.
+Consum er's rights to demand quality service 54.
+(1) When a supplier undertakes to perform any services for or on behalf of a 25 r, the consumer has a right to- (a) the timely performance and completion of those services, and timely notice of any unavoidable delay in the performance of the services; (b) generally entitled to expect; 30 (c) the use, delivery or installation of goods that are free of defects and of a quality that persons are generally entitled to expect, if any such goods are required for performance of the services; and (d) the return of any property or control over any property of the consumer in at least as good a condition as it was when the consumer made it available to the supplier for the purpose of performing such services, 35 having re egard to the circumstances of the supply, and any specific criteria or conditions etween the supplier and the consumer before or during the performance of the services.
+(2) If a supplier fails to perform a service to the standards contemplated in subsection 40 onsumer may require the supplier to either- (a) remedy any defect in the quality of the services performed or goods supplied; or (b) refund to the consumer a reasonable portion of the price paid for the services performed and goods supplied, having regard to the extent of the failure.
+45 Consum er's rights to safe, good quality goods 55.
+(1) section 4 This section does not apply to goods bought at an auction, as contemplated in 5.